Military history of the Netherlands: Dutch-Swedish War (1657–1660)

 The Dutch intervened in the Second Northern War and lifted the Swedish siege of Copenhagen during the Battle of the Sound, 1658.

 The Dutch-Swedish War, 1657–1660, was a Dutch intervention in the Northern Wars.
-When Charles X of Sweden had been unable to continue his hold on Poland — partly because the Dutch fleet relieved the besieged city of Danzig in 1656 — he turned his attention on Denmark, invading that country from what is now Germany.
+When Charles X Gustav of Sweden had been unable to continue his hold on Poland — partly because the Dutch fleet relieved the besieged city of Danzig in 1656 — he turned his attention on Denmark, invading that country from what is now Germany.
 He broke a new agreement with Frederick III of Denmark and laid siege to Copenhagen.
 To the Dutch the Baltic trade was vital, both in quantity and quality.
 The Dutch had been able to convince Denmark, by threat of force, to keep the Sound tolls at a low level but they feared a strong Swedish empire would not be so complying.
 In 1658 they sent an expedition fleet of 75 ships, 3,000 cannon and 15000 troops; in the Battle of the Sound it defeated the Swedish fleet and relieved Copenhagen.
 In 1659 the Dutch liberated the other Danish Isles and the essential supply of grain, wood and iron from the Baltic was guaranteed once more.